AriannaEso1998/temp-flow-engine/README.md

 - ✅ OpenAPI 3.1.0 schema definition with conditional validation (if/then/else)
 - ✅ Type generation from OpenAPI schema using openapi-typescript
 - ✅ Complete type system with type guards and validators
-- ✅ FSMCompiler skeleton for XState machine compilation
+- ✅ FSMCompiler with full XState machine compilation (transitions, guards, actions)
 - ✅ ConversationalFlowRunner with public actor exposure
 - ✅ Arrest framework configured for OpenAPI 3.1.0 support
+- ✅ Comprehensive test suite for FSMCompiler (12 test cases, 100% passing)

 ### In Progress
-- 🔨 FSM compilation logic (transitions, guards, actions)
 - 🔨 API endpoint implementations

 ### Planned
 - 📋 Redis integration for memory management
 - 📋 MongoDB integration for flow storage
 - 📋 Complete API implementation
-- 📋 Testing suite
+- 📋 Additional test coverage for services and API endpoints

 ## Documentation